Domestic Prospective Students

-- Non-refundable application fee (Required) – $60 initial application fee, or $50 for each subsequent application (including readmits, program/level/entry date changes).
+- Non-refundable application fee (Required) – $65 initial application fee, or $25 for each subsequent application (including readmits, program/level/entry date changes).
 Application fee beginning Fall 2020 will be increasing to $75.

-omission and may lead to forced withdrawal.
-If the degree is not complete when the
+are required for evaluation purposes.
+If the degree is not complete when the application

-application is made, six semesters or three years of course work are required.
-After
+is made, six semesters or three years of course work are required.
+Please note: If

-you will be required to submit official transcripts from all post-secondary schools
+admitted, you will be required to submit final official transcripts from all post-secondary

 - Resident Alien Card (Required for Immigrant Permanent Residents) – Immigrant permanent residents must provide a copy of the front and back of their resident alien card.